ionwyn/HideYourData/README.md

 ## Future work

 In folder Encryption_AES is a code for AES 256 Encryption in CBC mode with #PKCS7 padding.
+This will be used in the future releases.
+The reason why I don't use it... well, honestly... because I am bad with bit processing stuff.

+The AES in crypt.py is not to be confused with AES implementation I did with [Grazietta](https://github.com/grazietta).

 ## Contributing

 Don't.
 Just don't do it.
 I got this.
-Unless you're Yassine.
+Unless you're [Yassine](https://github.com/yasster).